Nwo5-trg/TriggerIDSearch/about.md

 To input multiple groups just seperate by ",".

+Toggle button toggles between selecting triggers that target group or objects with the group. (this does not support itemids and collision ids sry :3)

 ## Credits:
 - *CarlIsBored* (on the gd modding discord server) for the mod idea
 - *Rue* for all the fire assets and logo